krivard/codalab-worksheets-wiki/CLI-Basics.md

 You can treat the current worksheet like a current directory, and each new run adds files/directories.
 This is almost right, with the exception of two
-differences: First, you need to explicitly specify the exact dependencies.
+differences: First, you need to explicitly specify the dependencies.
 Second, when a command outputs a file, it is under the run bundle, not at the top-level.
 Therefore subsequent commands must specify the run bundle to refer to them.
-For example:
+This example illustrates the idea:

         cl run 'echo hello > message' -n run1 cl run :run1/message 'cat message'     # right